UK Stocks-Factors to watch on Friday, August 21

-LONDON, Aug 21 (Reuters) - Britain’s FTSE 100 index is seen opening lower on Friday, with futures on the index down 1.3 percent at 0645 GMT.
+LONDON, Aug 21 (Reuters) - Britain’s FTSE 100 index is seen opening down 144 points, or 2.2 percent lower on Friday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The blue-chip index dropped 0.6 percent to 6,367.89 points on Thursday, its lowest close since January.